marianarfm/caesar-cipher/README.md

 This code was developed as a casual exercise in learning basic file manipulation in the C language.
 # Usage
-Open your operational system's CLI and navigate to the directory containing the project files, then type `gcc caesar.c -o caesar` to compile the source code.
+Open your operational system's command-line shell and navigate to the directory containing the project files, then type `gcc caesar.c -o caesar` to compile the source code.
 To run it, enter the following:

 `./caesar [ACTION] [KEY] [TARGET] [OUTPUT]`